UPDATE 2 - US Court Sentences Russian National Burkov To 9 Years On Cybercrime-Related Charges - UrduPoint

 UPDATE 2 - US Court Sentences Russian National Burkov To 9 Years On Cybercrime-Related Charges

-ALEXANDRIA (UrduPoint News / Sputnik - 26th June, 2020) A US court sentenced on Friday Russian national Alexei Burkov to nine years in prison, six years short of a statutory maximum, after the defendant plead guilty to cybercrime-related charges, a Sputnik correspondent reported from the scene.
+ALEXANDRIA (UrduPoint News / Sputnik - 27th June, 2020) A US court sentenced Russian national Alexei Burkov to nine years in prison, six years short of a statutory maximum, after the defendant plead guilty to cybercrime-related charges, a Sputnik correspondent reported from the scene.

 Burkov, who was extradited to the United States from Israel, is accused of running two websites for hackers - a floor for trading in stolen payment card data and an "elite cybercriminals" forum.
 The prosecution said it believes 150,000 cardholders and thousands of financial companies may qualify as victims.

 "Your total sentence is 108 months.
-You will be given a credit for already serving roughly 4.5 years in Israel and here," Eastern District of Virginia Judge T. S. Ellis III said.
+You will be given a credit for already serving roughly 4.5 years in Israel and here," Eastern District of Virginia Judge T. S. Ellis III said on Friday.

 It is currently not clear if this period will be deducted from Burkov's sentence or a less straightforward formula be used.